 I know how much energy my daughter has – so I can only imagine how demanding a whole class of kids like my daughter would be.
 They’re like a bacterial culture in a petri dish (although decidedly cuter); their energy just multiplies like mad once they’re all in the same room.
 Yet you always manage to keep your cool, keep them engaged and keep them learning.
 So I thank you.

 We all know that at such a young age, our kids develop at different rates.
 Being the youngest pupil in her class, my daughter isn’t up there in the talking stakes; she’s not a Chatty Cathy.
 And it’s something my husband and I were anxious about.
-But you took the time to ask her questions about her family, her baby brother, her two dogs.
+But you took the time to ask her questions about her family, her baby brother, and her two dogs.
 You encourage her with grace and patience, and encourage us to encourage her too, at home.
 You reassure us everything is as it should be, that she’s doing just fine.
 And you have her back.
 It’s working wonders – she’s gaining in confidence (and volume!) every day.
 So I thank you.

 In a classroom of big personalities, it’s easy to get lost.
 But you notice the small things.
 You notice if my daughter isn’t herself and you take the time to reach out and speak to us.
 That time when she was quieter than usual and a bit sad?
 You were there to reassure her and give her a boost when she needed it the most.
 You never fail to be compassionate and supportive, to add sunshine to those rainy days we all feel.
 So I thank you.